Blog ComparisonsTidio vs Intercom (Fin): Which is the Better Tool for Customer Support?

 Quick overview

-| Tidio | Intercom | |
+| Tidio | Intercom (now Fin) | |

 |---|---|---|

-| Best For | Small-to-mid businesses (especially e-commerce) | Tech-led companies and support teams of all sizes |
+| Best for | Small-to-mid businesses (especially e-commerce) | Tech-led companies and support teams of all sizes |

-| Pricing Start | Free plan available; Starter from ~$24/month | Essential plan $29/seat/mo (annual) |
+| Pricing start | Free plan available, Starter from $29/month | Essential plan $29/seat/mo (annual) |

-| AI Agent | Lyro AI (included, per-conversation billing) | Fin AI (add-on at $0.99 per resolved question) |
+| AI agent | Lyro AI (billed separately per conversation) | Fin AI (outcome-based, $0.99 per resolved outcome) |

 | Channels | Chat + Email + Messenger + Instagram + WhatsApp (one inbox) | Chat, Email, SMS, Phone, Instagram, Facebook, WhatsApp (omnichannel) |

-| Help Center | No built-in knowledge base (focus on chat) | Public + Private customizable help center |
+| Help center | No built-in knowledge base (focus on chat) | Public + private customizable help center |

 | Integrations | 120+ apps (Shopify, WooCommerce, WordPress, Zapier, etc.) | 450+ apps (Slack, Salesforce, HubSpot, etc.) |